 Edit Websites in 4 Easy Steps (With No Coding Experience)

 ruttl is one such tool that simplifies the website editing process for non-coders.
-It is a website feedback and collaboration tool designed to help marketing teams edit websites without writing a single line of code.
+It is a visual feedback and collaboration tool designed to help marketing teams edit websites without writing a single line of code.

 Here are four easy steps to edit websites using ruttl: